 Santa Rosa is the urban core and economic center of the northern Bay Area.
-The City of Santa Rosa is in central Sonoma County, approximately 55 miles north of San Francisco, as shown in Figure 1-1.
-Santa Rosa grew outward from the original downtown area oriented around the historic Northwestern Pacific Railroad line and Santa Rosa Creek.
+The city is in central Sonoma County, approximately 55 miles north of San Francisco, as shown in Figure 1-1.
+As the county seat of Sonoma County, Santa Rosa is the center of trade, government, commerce, and medical facilities.
+Santa Rosa grew outward from the original downtown area, which was oriented around the historic Northwestern Pacific Railroad line and Santa Rosa Creek.
 Historic resources and districts like the Railroad Square area offer a unique glimpse into Santa Rosa's early beginnings.

-Proximity to the ocean, open space, neighboring wine country, the Russian River, and accessibility to urban and rural Northern California offer a unique way of life for the Santa Rosa community and support a diverse economy that weathers regional and larger cycles.
+The city now encompasses 41.5 square miles within the city limits and 45.5 square miles within its Urban Growth Boundary.
+It is 167 feet above sea level and is the 28th largest city in the state.
+Proximity to the ocean, ample open space, neighboring wine country, the Russian River, and accessibility to urban and rural Northern California offer a unique way of life for the Santa Rosa community and support a diverse economy that weathers regional and larger cycles.
 Santa Rosa consistently ranks high among the nation's top places to live and work.
+It is also known as a top destination for cycling, mountain biking, running, hiking, and other types of recreation.